Bayer School of Natural and Environmental Sciences

 Scholarships: Duquesne's founders believed that education should be available to all, regardless of ability to pay.
 Endowed scholarships ensure that Duquesne can attract and retain the most talented and motivated students for generations to come.

 Distinguished Scientists Lecture Series: The School brings leading scientists and scholars to campus throughout the year.
-Endowed or term funding will help to increase the number of presentations and engage even more renowned speakers.
+Endowed or term funding will help to increase the number of presentations and renowned speakers.

 Carnegie Museums Partnership: Bayer School students receive discounted admissions to Pittsburgh's four Carnegie Museums, expanding their exposure to natural history and the arts.
 Support is sought to ensure the continuation of this valuable benefit.